 - As with all types of raw meat, be sure to wash utensils, cutting boards, work surfaces and your hands with hot soapy water after handling bacon.

 There are many factors that affect how long any batch of bacon will last: how it was cured, the preservatives used, and how long it has been since it was packed.

 Most sealed packages of bacon have an expiration date.
 In our experience, however, even in a sealed package bacon quality starts to deteriorate after more than a week in the refrigerator.

 For best flavor, we recommend cooking bacon within seven days of purchase.

 How Long is Bacon Good for After Opening?

 Once you have opened a package of bacon, it needs to be used quickly.
-If you don’t use it all making BLAT sandwiches or Maple Candied Bacon, you can store it in the fridge if you plan to use it within one week.
+If you don’t use it all making BLAT sandwiches or Maple Candied Bacon, you can tightly wrap it and store bacon the refrigerator after opening the package; just plan to use it within a few days.

 Because the flavor starts to deteriorate slightly after just a few days, if I’m not going to use an opened package of bacon right away I’ll just pop it in the freezer.

 It is important to note that spoiled bacon will not necessarily look or smell bad right away.
 Sometimes the signs of spoilage are only detectable after the meat has been cooked.